lab1092/blender-manual_ja/manual/sequencer/usage.rst

 When you add an image, Blender makes it into a 50-frame strip, which means that image will be in your video for two seconds (at 25 fps - PAL).
 Aside from re-positioning it,
-you will want to scale it by :kbd:`Rmb` -clicking on either the start or end arrow, and dragging left or right.
+you will want to scale it by :kbd:`RMB` -clicking on either the start or end arrow, and dragging left or right.
 As you move, the frame number updates to say where the arrow is.
-Click :kbd:`Lmb` to validate, or :kbd:`Rmb` to cancel the modification.
+Click :kbd:`LMB` to validate, or :kbd:`RMB` to cancel the modification.

 .. tip:: Dealing with Different Sizes